yehaha9876/gitlab/doc/administration/geo/disaster_recovery/background_verification.md

 # Current limitations

-Until [issue #5064][ee-5064] is completed, background verification doesn't cover CI job artifacts and traces, LFS objects, or user uploads in file storage.
+Until [issue #5591][ee-5591] is completed, background verification doesn't cover user uploads in file storage.
 Verify their integrity manually by following [these instructions][foreground-verification] on both nodes, and comparing the output between them.